 Jackie further suggests other helpful natural remedies for better sleep:

-- Food and Diet.
 As for milk, I am a proponent of organic (antibiotic & GMO-free) and/or grass-fed (“grassmilk”), as these options are deemed healthier.
 Limit your intake of sugar, caffeine, and nicotine.
 Sugar can give a burst of short-lived energy and cause uneven blood sugar levels.
-When blood sugar levels fall during the night, it may disrupt sleep.
+Sleep is disrupted when blood sugar levels fall during the night.
 Caffeine & nicotine can have a pronounced negative effect on sleep; both can cause insomnia & restlessness.
-You may also find caffeine in unexpected places such as chocolate, ice cream, cough & cold medicines and other over-the-counter medications, and even some bottled water brands.
 Try eating carbohydrate snacks such as whole-grain crackers before bedtime.
 Also include foods rich in vitamin B6 (found in milk, wheat germ, sunflower seeds, pistachios, chickpeas, bananas, and numerous others).
 B6 enhances the body’s conversion of tryptophan.
 The mineral magnesium is a natural sedative.
-Magnesium deficiency can cause health problems, including difficulty sleeping, Foods rich in magnesium include legumes and seeds, almonds, cashews, Brewer’s yeast, wheat bran, whole grains, and dark, leafy green vegetables—also try juicing dark, leafy green vegetables.
+Magnesium deficiency can cause health problems, including difficulty sleeping, Foods rich in magnesium include legumes and seeds, almonds, cashews, Brewer’s yeast, wheat bran, whole grains, and dark, leafy green vegetables.

 Take the First Step to Healthy, Natural Sleep